 We are all a work-in-progress being molded into God’s image.
 And God isn’t close to being finished with us yet.
 Although God loves us exactly the way we are, He also wants us to continually mature in our faith, which means changing our hearts for the better.

-We need to pay attention with the narrative we tell about ourselves, others and God.
-Here are three ways to bounce back from any negativity and become overwhelmed with God’s love and grace:
+We need to pay attention to the narrative we tell about ourselves, others and God.
+Here are three ways to bounce back from any negativity and become overwhelmed with God’s love and grace.

 Submit Your Negative Thoughts To God Through Prayer